jerushabeulah/anisotropic-diffusion-impulse-noise/README.md

 Anisotropic diffusion is a technique that smooths images based on their structure — it reduces noise in flat areas but keeps edges clear by controlling how much each pixel diffuses with its neighbours.

 ##  What this project includes
-- MATLAB or Python source code for anisotropic diffusion filtering
+- MATLAB source code for anisotropic diffusion filtering
 - Sample remote-sensing images (before and after denoising)
 - Performance metrics such as **PSNR** and **SSIM** to show quality improvement
 - A short report and reference to the published IEEE paper